Brian-ONeil/project1_telco/README.md

 Telco is a communications company.
 Like most companies, one of the priorities is to keep customers and to prefer their services over that of competitors.
 The Telco Project focuses on customer's churn rate and how to predict when a customer is more likely to churn.
 The project will allow the company to intervene with alternative options based on the final findings.

-## Project Goal
+## Project Goals

 * Find potential drivers for customers churning
 * Identify those customers at higher risk for churning
-* Propose actionable options to business managers to retain at risk customers of churning.
+* Propose actionable options to business managers to retain at risk customers of churning

 ## Initial Thoughts